AEK Athens F.C.: 2007–08 Championship controversy

 On 12 February, AEK parted company with Lorenzo Serra Ferrer after a poor run of form and unsuccessful signings and replaced him with former player Nikos Kostenoglou, on a caretaker basis.
 The team initially finished in first place in the league, but after the court case between Apollon Kalamarias and Olympiacos for the illegal usage of a player in the 1–0 Apollon Kalamarias win earlier in the season, Olympiacos was awarded 3 points, thus finishing 2 points ahead of AEK.

 President Demis Nikolaidis and several other managers and chairmen were angered with the court's decision, stating that the Hellenic Football Federation knew about the usage of the illegal player prior to the game and had indeed issued a registration (blue card), but didn't do anything about it.
 Panathinaikos also challenged the result at the Court of Arbitration in Sport (CAS) with no success, as the Hellenic Federation did not support the claim.
 Rivaldo had stated his intention to leave Greece if the ruling went in favour of Olympiacos and AEK were not declared champions.
-He stated, "a team that was not good enough to win the title on the pitch does not deserve the trophy".
+He stated, "A team that was not good enough to win the title on the pitch does not deserve the trophy".

 Giorgos Donis was appointed head coach of AEK on 14 May.
 His reign at the club did not go well.
-It all began when AEK failed to surpass AC Omonia in the UEFA Cup second qualifying round, which meant their elimination from European competitions for the season.
+It began when AEK failed to defeat AC Omonia in the UEFA Cup second qualifying round, which meant their elimination from European competitions for the season.
 Rivaldo asked to leave the club to sign for Bunyodkor on 27 August.

 The league campaign started very well after a win over rivals Panathinaikos in the opening game of the season, but poor performances and results from then on left AEK in a difficult situation.
 Head coach Donis was eager to leave the club, but president Nikolaidis did not allow him to leave.
 Nevertheless, Nikolaidis left due to disappointing results and after a controversy with the club's supporters, Original 21, leaving the presidency temporarily to the members of the board of directors, Nikos Koulis, and Takis Kanellopoulos.